 Our language arts curriculum is integrated throughout all areas of studies.
 The skills that are taught use developmentally appropriate methods throughout grades K-4.
-The language arts curriculum is centered around a print-rich environment for our students.
+The language arts curriculum is centered around a print-rich environment for our students, as well as Words Their Way and Next Step Guided Reading programs.
 All elementary schools in the LCSC use Lucy Calkins, a research-based writing program that is directly aligned with state and local standards.